 Knowing whether or not damage is caused by “normal wear and tear” impacts how much money, if any, the landlord can deduct from the tenant’s security deposit.

 In Florida, most residential landlords will likely ask their tenants for money as security for their tenant’s future obligation to pay rent and maintain the premises.
 That security money is “on deposit” with the landlord.
 Meaning, it is not the property of the landlord and therefore the landlord has a legal obligation to keep the money safe.
 This deposit can serve several purposes, but one of the main reasons is to compensate the landlord for excessive wear and tear caused by a tenant.

-In fact, the Florida legislature passed a specific law controlling how security deposits are to be safeguarded for residential tenants.
+The Florida legislature passed a specific law controlling how security deposits are to be safeguarded for residential tenants.